For immediate release ‐ July 29, 2020

 The oldest documented longleaf in North Carolina is located in Weymouth Woods State Park and is more than 465 years old!
 Though perhaps at one time there were many such old monarchs of the forest, that’s rare now.
 But mature longleaf play a very important role in the ecosystem, particularly for red-cockaded woodpeckers (RCWs for short).
 As longleaf age, they become more susceptible to red heart fungus, which softens the dense heartwood of the tree.
 Red-cockaded woodpeckers are our only species of woodpecker that seek out live trees for nesting, and they prefer mature longleaf pine that are infected with red heart fungus.
 This is because they hollow out nest cavities in the living trees, and the softening due to red heart makes that easier.
 They also peck holes in the tree surrounding their cavity that draw out the tree’s sticky resin.
 This acts as a defense against a common predator: rat snakes.
 If you’re visiting a longleaf forest and spot trees painted with white rings, look up for the cavity!
 Biologists studying RCWs mark their nest trees in this way to make them more visible.

-The distinctive white band of an RCW cavity tree.
+The distinctive white band of a Red-cockaded Woodpecker cavity tree.
 I like to joke about the endangered woodpeckers who fly around with a paintbrush in their little feet to mark their homes so they can find them again later….

 The longleaf pine savanna is an amazingly diverse habitat, and the longleaf pine is well-adapted to live there.
 If you have the chance to visit, see if you can spot each stage of its life — grass, bottlebrush, candelabra, and mature tree!